Unleash/unleash/website/docs/reference/projects.md

 Project overview gives statistics for a project, including:
 * number of all changes/events in the past 30 days compared to previous 30 days
-* the average time from when a feature was created to when it was enabled in the "production" environment in the project lifetime
+* the average time from when a feature was created to when it was enabled in the "production" environment.
+This value is calculated for all features in the project lifetime.
 * number of features created in the past 30 days compared to previous 30 days
 * number of features archived in the past 30 days compared to previous 30 days